GuanceCloud/datakit/internal/export/doc/en/inputs/postgresql.md

 ## Metric {#metric}

-For all of the following data collections, a global tag named `host` is appended by default (the tag value is the host name of the DataKit), or it can be named by `[[inputs.{{.InputName}}.tags]]` alternative host in the configuration.
+For all of the following data collections, the global election tags will added automatically, we can add extra tags in `[inputs.{{.InputName}}.tags]` if needed:

 {{ range $i, $m := .Measurements }}